Ad Noctum: Chapter 9

 “Don’t be nice to me,” Rush whispered.

 “So yeah.
 I’m not going to let you sit shirtless on the floor covered in your own blood.
-I’m just not.
 It’s not collegial.
-So let’s get you cleaned up and let’s find you some regular people clothes.
+Let’s get you cleaned up and let’s find you some real clothes.
 You can pay me back by entertaining my cat.”

 Volker offered Rush his hand.